trozware/To-Day/README.md

 - [ ] VoiceOver - not yet possible to set VocieOver text in menus
 - [x] More completion options
 - [x] German localisation
+- [x] Allow sorting by title
 - [ ] More Localisations
+- [x] Option-click on Delete All to delete without confirmation

 ## Sparkle process